|

 is

-amazing.
-He was selected by the nation of The Swami was the surprise sensation of the
+The Swami was the surprise sensation of the

 entire